What’s the most difficult thing about being a homeowner? Whether you own a house or rent, you face many difficulties.

 House bugs are one of the problems that nearly everyone faces at some point.
 There are many kinds of bugs that can make their way into your home.
 Luckily, you don’t need to put up with them!

-We’ve put together a guide for preventing common house bugs.
-Keep reading to find out what pests are living in your home and how you can stop them.
+We’ve put together a guide on how to get rid of common house bugs.
+Keep reading to find out what pests are living in your home and how you can get rid of them.

 1. Bed Bugs

-Though bed bugs don’t only live in beds, they can often be found in bedding because it’s a dark, moist, and soft place to hide.
+Though bed bugs don’t only live in beds, these bugs can often be found in bedding because it’s a dark, moist, and soft place to hide.

 2. Carpenter Ants

 Carpenter ants can be black, brown, red, or even yellow.

 Carpenter ants are a dangerous pest because they can cause severe property damage.
 These large ants build tunnels in wood and can damage the structural integrity of your home.
 Carpenter ants can also chew on wires, causing electrical fires in your home.